linuxaudio/lac2018/pages/cfp.rst

 Workshops
 ---------

-| The workshop presentation (max duration of 2h) should be 1 page, with up to 5
+| The workshop presentation (max duration of 2h) should be 1-4 pages, with up
-  keywords, and an abstract of up to 300 words to be published on the conference website.
+  to 5 keywords, and an abstract of up to 150 words to be published on the conference website.
 | Submit a brief description of the workshop including URL (if
   available).